 - Cardstock – yellow, blue, cream, golden yellow and brown

-- My favorite cardstock for this project is Bazzill sold at Joann Fabrics.
+- My favorite cardstock for this project is Bazzill.
+You can get it at Joann Fabrics or online.
 I used these colors: Sunbeam (yellow), Starburst (blue), Butter Cream (cream), Amber (golden yellow), and Walnut (brown).

 - White card stock to print the insert on – 110lb White Cardstock

-- Glue pen – I used EK Tools Zig pen
+- Glue pen – also available on Amazon (EK Tools Zig Glue Pen)

 - Classic Pooh bees by EK Success